 Today, computer systems approach the level of humans for certain well-defined tasks in pathology.
-Examples are counting of mitoses for breast cancer grading and detection of lymph node metastases for tumor staging.
+Examples are counting of mitoses for breast cancer grading and detection of lymph node metastases for tumour staging.

 My research focuses on development of such deep learning algorithms.
 The aims are twofold: